$L^{p}$ and $\mathcal{H}^{p}_{FIO}$ regularity for wave equations with rough coefficients: Wave packet transforms and Hardy spaces for Fourier integral operators

 Note that the first basis vector $e_{1}$ can be replaced by any element of $S^{n-1}$.
 Fix a real-valued radial $\Psi\in C^{\infty}_{c}(\Rn)$ such that $\supp(\Psi)\subseteq\{\zeta\in\Rn\mid |\zeta|\in[\frac{1}{2},2]\}$ and

 Now, for $\xi,\zeta\in\Rn\setminus \{0\}$ let and $\psi_{\xi}(0):=0$.
 Finally, let

 for $\zeta\in\Rn$.
 Then

 as follows from \eqref{r-defn} and the support property of $\Psi$.
 Moreover, $q\in C^{\infty}_{c}(\Rn)$, as can be checked by showing that the derivatives of $q$ vanish where $q(\zeta)=0$, using that $q$ is radial.
-We collect some properties of these wave packets, one of which involves the quantity
+We collect some properties of these wave packets, one of which involves the vector quantity $\Omega_{\xi}(\zeta)$, whose $j$th component ($1 \leq j \leq n$) is defined by